 All these different strains are available in powder form, each of which has a distinct aroma, taste, and color.
 The reason why kava users make a selection among these kava strains is due to their effects.

 There are some effects linked with each kava strain.
-Some of them have a physical relaxing impact, analgesia, mental abilities boost, sedation or the simple mood lifting.
+Some of them have a physical relaxing impact, analgesia, mental abilities boost, sedation or simple mood lifting.
 Your selection of any strain requires why do you need kava.

 Following is a list of the most popular kava strains along with their best effects.
 You should know the fundamental differences between these strains, to select a beneficial kava strain for yourself.